 In explaining the amendment, Committee Chair Rodney Tom said he wasn’t satisfied that enough data has been gathered to determine if extending the SNG benefit to less-than-half-time students leads to higher degree-completion rates.
 Other House bills that received a Senate committee endorsement on Friday:

-· HB 1586, which was requested by the HECB, would authorize the University of Washington and Washington State University to develop doctoral programs at their branch campuses, subject to HECB approval of specific degree programs.
+Also last week, the House Higher Education Committee recommended passage of SSB 5442, which would authorize the state’s six public baccalaureate institutions to develop accelerated baccalaureate degree programs enabling students to receive a baccalaureate degree in three years, rather than the standard four. · HB 1586, which was requested by the HECB, would authorize the University of Washington and Washington State University to develop doctoral programs at their branch campuses, subject to HECB approval of specific degree programs.
 A more detailed look at this bill and a companion measure, SB 5315, was published earlier in the Legislative Report.

 · HB 1424 would more closely align repayment requirements under the Health Professional Loan Repayment and Scholarship Program and the Future Teachers Conditional Scholarship and Loan Repayment Program for students who do not meet service obligations under those programs.
 The bill was requested by the HECB, which administers the programs.